 I’ve separated the polyurethane varnishes because they are marketed differently.
 But please know that these varnishes still contain acrylic resins.
 For example, Varathane‘s resin is an acrylic modified urethane.
 By the same token, many acrylic varnishes contain urethane as part of their resin makeup.
 So the distinction between these two categories is more one of marketing than chemistry.

 Just as with acrylic varnishes, polyurethane is a water-based brush-on varnish and is glossy by nature.
-Matte version are created by including matting agents.
+Matte versions are created by including matting agents.
 These varnishes are typically clear to off-white, can leave brush strokes, and dry clear and flexible.
 Depending on the resins included, some brands of polyurethane can be softened by the plasticizers in your polymer clay.
 Often, as in the case with Varathane, they won’t cure rock-hard, but it won’t be sticky either.
 Other varnishes can be sticky, though, so always test a new varnish with the clay you’re using.

-Clear-coat resins are poured onto the surface of your project and then they harden to form a hard, durable, and thick clear coating.
+Clear-coat resins are poured onto the surface of your project, and then they harden to form a hard, durable, and thick clear coating.
 (Read about using resin with polymer clay here.)
 Resin coatings are quite thick and syrupy and can be frustrating and messy to use.
 Resin is self-leveling, which means that you need to let it sit for a while so that the surface becomes even.
 Bubbles can be a problem, but you can usually pop them by waving a heat gun over the top.
 And just like honey dribbling off your biscuits (scones to you Brits), resin has an annoying way of running off the surface of your project and making a mess.
-Instead of using a brush, resins are usually poured on and the sticky liquid is spread on the surface with a toothpick or needle tool.
+Instead of using a brush, resins are usually poured on, and the sticky liquid is spread on the surface with a toothpick or needle tool.
 You will use a lot of paper towels with resin projects.
 Trust me on this. 🙂

-Resins are quite hard after curing, and are crystal clear.
+Resins are quite hard after curing and are crystal clear.
 The surface will be extremely glossy and can’t be easily peeled or lifted from a project.
 While you can apply resin to curved pieces, it is an advanced technique, so I only recommend applying resin to flat pieces until you have a really good feel for how to use it.
-Resin is lovely on sparkly or mica covered projects as it will intensify the sparkle.
-Resin is a rewarding finish, but it has a huge learning curve and your first few projects will likely incur a few tears and swear words.
+Resin is lovely on sparkly or mica-covered projects as it will intensify the sparkle.
+Resin is a rewarding finish, but it has a huge learning curve, and your first few projects will likely incur a few tears and swear words.
 Always apply resin after baking your polymer clay project.
 It cannot be baked.
 There are three types of clear-coat resins as follows.

 Best for: Giving flat pieces a thick, glossy finish.
-Can have a magnifying effect, giving deep dimension to glittery and mica covered projects.
+Can have a magnifying effect, giving deep dimension to glittery and mica-covered projects.

 Common brands of this resin are Envirotex Lite, Amazing Clear Cast, Little Windows, and ICE Resin.
 Epoxy resin consists of two parts, part A and part B, which are mixed in equal portions.
-Once mixed, a chemical reaction begins and the resin gradually hardens.
+Once mixed, a chemical reaction begins, and the resin gradually hardens.
 It takes about 24-36 hours to fully harden.
 Epoxy resin will not cure fully if the mixture is incorrect or if the mixture is not fully mixed before pouring.
 You can apply more coats.

 Common brands of this resin are Lisa Pavelka’s Magic Glos and UltraDome.
-These resins are very similar in function and application to the epoxy resins, but they cure within 5 minutes when exposed to UV light using a special lamp or a bright sunny day.
+These resins are very similar in function and application to epoxy resins, but they cure within 5 minutes when exposed to UV light using a special lamp or a bright sunny day.
 If you’ve ever had gel nails applied, you’re familiar with the technology here.
-Interestingly, UV resins are also used as clear-coats for automotive use as well.
+Interestingly, UV resins are also used as clear coats for automotive use as well.
 UV Resin is super easy to use as there’s no mixing.
-Just apply to your project, wait for it to level, remove bubbles, and cure.
+Just apply it to your project, wait for it to level, remove bubbles, and cure.
 But it can still be messy.
-And the cure will be inhibited and the surface will remain sticky if you use it over paints or varnishes.
+And the cure will be inhibited, and the surface will remain sticky if you use it over paints or varnishes.